mahadhir96/SalaryManagement/swe-challenge-backend/README.md

 ## User Story 2

 - To get the max and min salary range of the employees, using the @Getmapping method and @Pathvariable under the file employeee.Controller.java
-- Sorting of columns are done by frontend
+- Sorting of columns can be sorted by clicking of the individual headers

 ## User Story 3